rlaurentiu/alieninvro/README.md

 This package was developed with assistance from Claude AI (Anthropic) for:
 - R/Shiny application code development
 - Package structure and organization
-- Data visualization and interactive features
-- User interface design

-Human contributions: Data curation, scientific analysis, conceptualization, and validation.
+Human contributions: Code structure, visualization, data curation, scientific analysis, conceptualization, and validation.

 ## License